Comparison

 | Time windows | Fixed options in UI (e.g. 7, 30 days). | Fully configurable: warning, inactive role, and kick thresholds. |

 | Fairness guardrails | No built-in warnings or grace windows. | Warnings + grace windows + role exemptions.
-"Not a purge bot". |
+No bulk-delete workflow. |

 | Role handling | Can include/exclude users with specific roles (limited). | Designed for roles: assigns inactivity roles, respects exemptions. |